 If your solicitor makes an application to amend the register and it could affect other parties, the Land Registry will firstly notify those parties.
 Where there are objections to your application, the Land Registry will ask the parties to attempt to resolve the matter between them.
 If they cannot, the Land Registry will transfer the dispute to the First Tier Tribunal who will make a decision.

-In most cases, your property will be correctly registered on the completion of your purchase.
-If you have a query relating to title rectification, call our specialist property litigation team today on 0113 244 9931.
+Of course, in most cases, the Land Registry will correctly register your property on the completion of your purchase.
+However, if you have a query relating to title rectification, call our specialist property disputes team today on 0800 988 7756.